Author

 James Lockwood

-James Lockwood was an eighteenth-century American theologian and political theorist whose writings synthesized Calvinist theology with emerging republican political philosophy.
-His works, particularly *Religion the Highest Interest of a Civil Community* and *The Worth and Excellence of Civil Freedom and Liberty*, articulated the interconnection between religious virtue and civil liberty during the formative period of American independence.
-Lockwood's intellectual contributions reflected the broader colonial effort to reconcile Protestant theology with Enlightenment principles of governance and individual rights.
+James Lockwood was an eighteenth-century American theologian and political philosopher whose writings synthesized Calvinist theology with emerging republican political theory.
+His works, particularly *Religion the Highest Interest of a Civil Community* and *The Worth and Excellence of Civil Freedom and Liberty*, articulated the interconnection between religious virtue and civil liberty during the formative period of American independence, positioning him as a significant voice in the intellectual tradition linking Protestant theology to American democratic thought.
+Lockwood's contributions reflected the broader colonial and early national effort to reconcile ecclesiastical authority with secular governance in a religiously pluralistic society.

 Works in the Library